-An effective procurement process is crucial for a company's growth.
+An effective procurement cycle is crucial for a company's growth.
 As you scale and expand into new markets, you rely more on consultants, local experts, and outsourcing.
-But the smoother and more organized your procurement process is, the easier it is to scale.
-So how can you make this happen?
+A well-structured procurement cycle not only ensures smooth operations but also facilitates scalability.

-Procurement is more than purchasing the right tools or software for your company.
+The procurement cycle is more than purchasing your company's right tools or software.
 A thorough understanding of the requirements of your company's business units is necessary for an effective procurement process.
-This includes selecting the best supplier to fulfill those requirements, routinely assessing the performance of suppliers, and negotiating contracts that can deliver the best value at the lowest possible price.
+The procurement lifecycle includes selecting the best supplier to fulfill those requirements, routinely assessing the performance of suppliers, and negotiating contracts that can deliver the best value at the lowest possible price.

-Every procurement management process comprises the 3 Ps'–Process, People, and Paperwork.
+Every procurement management cycle comprises the 3 Ps'–Process, People, and Paperwork.

 Process: A set of guidelines must be followed when browsing, placing an order, acquiring, and paying for goods/services.
 Checkpoints and procedures increase with the purchasing complexity.